yoitsyoung/yoitsyoung.github.io/about.md

 ---

 I'm Young.
 My full name is Ling Young Loon.
 I grew up in Singapore, and study Economics at LSE.
-The pulse of capital through peoples, cities, and histories fascinates me.
-I trade and invest, and spend the rest of my time programming.
-It is now an inveterate extension of my self.
+Capital pulses through peoples, cities, and histories.
+That fascinates me.
+I trade and invest, and while I twiddle my thumbs for my theses to play out, I program.
+Code is now an inveterate extension of my self.

 > Civilization advances by extending the number of important operations which we can perform without thinking of them

 This is my 2nd personal website.
 I was unsatisfied with the first as I couldn't write as expressively as I hoped.
-I missed sitting down and smithing words together.
+I missed sitting down and smithing my thoughts into words.
 To write is to be bold and be permenant.
 That is courage of the highest order.

 For leisure, I scroll github.
 Or sometimes read Proust, amongst many others.